 How do you find a financial advisor you can trust?
 An advisor who has excellent industry knowledge and sound investment strategy?
 An advisor who takes an active interest in your goals and needs?
 An advisor who does not adhere to misinformation nor use it to market their services?
 What's more, how do you find all of these things in one financial advisor?
+Here are 20 questions to ask your prospective financial advisor.

 This is what most investors want, what prospective investors try to find, and what current investors think (or hope) they have now.
 But how can you be sure?